numaproj/numaflow/docs/specifications/overview.md

-- In order to be able to support various buffering technologies, we will persist and manage stream "offsets" rather than relying on the buffering technology (e.g. Kafka)
+- In order to be able to support various buffering technologies, we will persist and manage stream "offsets" rather than relying on the buffering technology (e.g., Kafka)
 - Each processor may persist state associated with their processing no distributed transactions are needed for checkpointing
 - If we have a tree DAG, how will we manage acknowledgments?
 We